 Generalized figures on the exact cost of mobile game development are not of much use since true costs are dependent on a number of factors.
 The cost of development depends on the type of game, the complexity of the graphics and game art, mobile UI design as well as vendor costs.

-Broadly speaking, Android game development is typically cheaper than development for iOS devices like the iPhone and Ipad.
+Broadly speaking, Android game development is typically cheaper than game development for iOS devices like the iPhone and Ipad.
 However, in the current scenario, cross-platform development is the norm for almost every mobile game, in order to ensure more widespread engagement.
 Most reliable game design companies today offer cross-platform integration.

 In the highly competitive sphere of mobile game development, timing is everything.
 Studios need to tap into current trends and create high-quality games within a limited time period.
 What’s more, creating good games requires access to a highly skilled and specialized pool of artists, developers, and testers.
 For many studios, regularly hiring this type of talent is not financially feasible.
 Therefore outsourcing a portion of the game development is a viable, cost-effective strategy.
 Outsourcing allows studios to save on hiring costs, get access to specialized talents and roll out products faster.